datafilter/xyz/blog/25/oops.md

 Really depending on the context, it can be fine.
 OOPs is typically requires more work to compose/reuse, debug, test/mock & is more boilerplatey than fp.

 ?
 Most business computing is linear (data in -> process -> data out).
-Stateless microservices with stateful DBs.
+FP is more apt: Stateless microservices with stateful DBs.
 ?
 Where _does_ OOP fit in well ?
 ?
 OOP fits in well with stateful context like a in-memory-db, or simulation (ie games) ?